 How much does a USPS passport photo cost in 2026?

-The standard fee is typically $15 for two prints at passport acceptance locations.
+Typically $15 for two identical 2×2 prints at passport acceptance facilities — separate from application fees.
 Confirm at your branch.

 Is USPS cheaper than Walmart for passport photos?